BACKGROUND IMAGE: stock.adobe.com

 Joe Stanhope, VP and principal analyst, Forrester: "For 2018, I see a major shift in how marketers orient themselves -- and, by extension, their marketing automation efforts -- with respect to multitouch, multichannel customer engagement.

 Historically, often by necessity, marketing automation and customer interactions have been very siloed by channel.
-Marketers are rapidly evolving beyond this state, and we'll see major progress in this area in 2018.
+Marketers are rapidly evolving beyond this state, and we'll see major progress in this in 2018.

 Marketers will view customer engagement less as a series of independent or lightly related interactions, but rather as a continuous customer journey comprised of highly personalized moments that create opportunities to create value between the customer and brand.
 This approach will necessarily lead marketers to seek advances in their marketing automation capabilities to support the orchestration and delivery of interactions in line with customer journeys across any engagement point, regardless of channel, touch point or device."